Geoff Pleiss

 I am an assistant professor in the Department of Statistics at the University of British Columbia, where I am an inaugural member of CAIDA's AIM-SI (AI Methods for Scientific Impact) cluster.
 I am also a Canada CIFAR AI Chair and a faculty member at the Vector Institute.

-2. uncertainty quantification,
+1. neural network uncertainty quantification,

-3. Gaussian processes.
+3. Gaussian processes, and

 I am also an active open source contributior.
 Most notably, I co-created and maintain the GPyTorch Gaussian process library with Jake Gardner.

 Interested in joining my lab?
 I am looking for prospective M.S. students, Ph.D students, and postdocs with research interests similar to my own.
-While I am open to strong students with any ML/stats interests, I am particularly hoping to hire lab members for the following research topics:
+While I am open to strong students with any ML/stats interests, I am particularly hoping to hire lab members interested in theoretical or applied work on Bayesian optimization or neural network uncertainty quantification.

 See the page on joining my lab for information on how to apply/contact me.